Praful981/Face-detection/README.md

 # Face-detection

-The program you provided is designed to perform face recognition using the `face_recognition` library in Python.
+The program  is designed to perform face recognition using the `face_recognition` library in Python.
 It reads a set of images from a specified directory, encodes the faces in those images, and then uses a video stream (either from a webcam or a video file) to perform real-time face recognition.

 Here are the instructions to run the program: